Katō Kiyomasa: Conflict with Ishida Mitsunari

-Katô joined with Tokugawa and during the Sekigahara campaign (August–October 1600) fought Ishida's allies on Kyushu and took a number of Konishi's castles.
+After the incident, Kiyomasa joined forces with Tokugawa Ieyasu and during the Sekigahara campaign (August–October 1600) fought Ishida's allies on Kyushu, taking a number of castles.
 He was preparing to invade the Shimazu domain when the campaign ended and Ieyasu ordered him to stand down.
-For his service, Katô was awarded the other half of Higo (formerly owned by Konishi, who was executed in the wake of Sekigahara), bringing his income to nearly 500,000 koku.
+For his service, Katō was awarded the other half of Higo, bringing his income to nearly 500,000 koku.